sladwig/dooy/README.md

 dooy expects `cliclick` to be installed on your system, it might be added as a binary one day, we'll see.

 To install cliclick using homebrew just type `brew install cliclick` in your terminal.
-For other ways to install cliclick, see the (cliclick's website)[https://github.com/BlueM/cliclick].
+For other ways to install cliclick, see the [cliclick's website](https://github.com/BlueM/cliclick).

 ## Usage